Dedicated to you.

 “But my hair’s still w–”

-“Don’t talk back to me!” she snapped.
+“Don’t talk back to me!” she snaps.
 “Get rid of that towel or you won’t be able to eat here!”

-I glared at her for a second before I got up, went back to my room, and hung the towel over a chair.
-When I came back down, I saw the Ogress sitting in my spot and her two brats sitting on either side of her.
-They had already started eating.
-A plate of food was placed on the opposite side of where the Ogress sat and I guessed that spot was for me since Ana always ate before we did.
+I glare at her for a second before I get up, go back to my room, and hang the towel over a chair.
+When I come back down, I see the Ogress sitting in my spot and her two brats sitting on either side of her.
+They have already started eating.
+A plate of food is on the opposite side of where the Ogress sits and I guess that spot is for me since Ana always eats before we do.

-“Ugly monster!” cried his younger brother.
+“Ugly monster!” cries his younger brother.
 “Ugly, ugly monster girl!”

-“Jake, Cory – no talking during dinner,” the Ogress said without bothering to look at them.
+“Jake, Cory – no talking during dinner,” the Ogress says without bothering to look at them.

-I ignored them and continued eating when one of them kicked me under the table.
-I thought it was the older one, Jake, because he started giggling when I stared at him.
-I looked back at my plate when he kicked me again.
-I ignored him until a spoonful of gravy splattered onto my shirt.
-I glared at him and he laughed.
+I ignore them and continue eating when one of them kicks me under the table.
+I think it was the older one, Jake because he giggles when I glare at him.
+I look back at my plate when he kicks me again.
+I ignore him until a spoonful of gravy splatters onto my shirt.

-“Die, monster, die!” he said, flinging pieces of potato at me.
+“Die, monster, die!” he says, flinging pieces of potato at me and laughing.

-His brother laughed with him and threw a piece of chicken at my face.
+His brother squeals with him and throws a piece of chicken at my face.

 “Stop that!”
-I yelled, kicking both of them under the table.
+I snap, kicking both of them under the table.

-The two demons laughed and finished eating before they ran out of the dining room, leaving me alone with the Ogress.
+The two demons giggle and finish eating before they run out of the dining room, leaving me alone with the Ogress.

-She looked up at me and scowled.
+She looks up at me and scowls.
 “Can’t you even eat properly without making a mess?”

 “It was your stupid kids that did this!”
-I wanted to shout at her, but I didn’t say anything.
+I want to shout at her, but I don’t say anything.

 “Anyway, I’ve decided that since this is also your house, there’s no reason for you to have a housekeeper.
 Ana will be here until Monday.
 Then you will look after everything, including meals and chores.”

-I gaped at her.
-She’s firing Ana?
-If this was my house, then I wanted to keep her!
-And she was making me do all the housework?
+I gape at her.
+Is she firing Ana?
+If this was my house, then I want to keep her!
+And she's making me do all the housework?
 What about her?
-The Ogress lived here, too!
+The Ogress lives here, too!

-Fredrick was the Ogress’s chauffeur.
-I called him Mr. Gordon because Dad said to.
-And it didn’t seem right to call him by his first name since he was much older than Dad.
+Fredrick is the Ogress’s chauffeur.
+I call him Mr. Gordon because Dad said to.
+And it doesn’t seem right to call him by his first name since he's much older than Dad.

 “I have also arranged for you to attend a private school nearby, instead of that public school you currently attend.
 You need a better influence and those kids at that school are not doing you any good, seeing as how you have poor manners and think it is okay to just run away whenever something happens.”

 What?!
-Did she say I was transferring to a new school?
-Just when I started junior year last month?
+Did she say I'm transferring to a new school?
+Just when I started my junior year last month?

-I wanted to protest, but she had that look as if she might throw me out to some orphanage if I said anything.
-I clenched my fork, trying hard not to throw it at her.
+I want to protest, but she has that look as if she might throw me out to some orphanage if I say anything.
+I clench my fork, trying hard not to throw it at her.

-“I have everything already taken care of,” she added.
-“You will begin attending Fay Silvertale’s Academy for Young Women on Monday.”
+“I have everything already taken care of,” she adds.
+“You will begin attending Fey Silvertale’s Academy for Young Women on Monday.”

-Wait, it was an all-girls school?
+Wait, it is an all-girls school?
 A fancy school for filthy rich and snobby girls?
-Why was I not dead yet?
+Why am I not dead yet?

-The Ogress stood up, leaving her empty plate behind on the table for Ana to clean after her.
+The Ogress stands.
 “Breakfast should be prepared by seven.
 Fredrick will drive you and the boys to school at seven-thirty.
 Your classes begin at eight and end at three, where Fredrick will then pick you up right outside the school.
 Dinner should be prepared by seven.
 I expect the house to be tidy and presentable every day.
 If you are not punctual for this routine, I will have you locked in this house and you will not be able to leave without my supervision.
 Is that understood?”

-I swallowed the lump in my throat and gave her a nod.
-The Ogress officially ruined what little life I had.
+I swallow and nod.
+The Ogress ruined what little life I have.